Skip to main content

 3. Automation and integrations

 Kontent.ai’s headless nature allows seamless integration with third-party tools and platforms, including marketing automation tools.
-These tools can be utilized for, for example, managing emails, browser notifications, and mobile push notifications.
+These tools can be utilized for managing emails, browser notifications, or mobile push notifications.

-Sophisticated marketing automation tools include recommendation engines, allowing the delivery of personalized emails tailored to your customers’ online behavior.
-With accurately crafted taxonomies, the headless CMS simplifies the process of suggesting relevant articles and other content in your newsletters and email communications.
+Advanced marketing automation tools often include recommendation engines, which allow you to send personalized emails based on customer behavior.
+With well-structured taxonomies, a headless CMS makes it easier to suggest relevant articles and content in newsletters and other email communications.

-Utilizing Kontent.ai, we can seamlessly transmit the collected data to the marketing automation tool, facilitating the aggregation of user segments and personas.
-The content editor designates the intended persona for each article, enabling the marketing automation tool to automatically display content that is most relevant to the visitor at every stage of the customer journey.
+Using Kontent.ai, you can send collected data to your marketing automation tool, helping to organize user segments and personas.
+Content editors can assign the intended persona to each article, so the tool automatically shows the most relevant content to each visitor at every stage of their journey.

 Best practices for setting up workflows in a headless CMS